top of page

 Canadian Turf Talks Podcast- Jeff Mingay and Bill Green

-Golf Course Architect Jeff Mingay and Course and Grounds Bill Green joined the hosts of Canadian Turf Talks to discuss the recent renovations at Cutten Fields.
+Golf Course Architect Jeff Mingay and Course and Grounds Superintendent Bill Green joined the hosts of Canadian Turf Talks to discuss the recent renovations at Cutten Fields.
 Episode 11 Design, Build and Renovate Listen now on Stitcher, iHeart, Spotify, Google podcasts, and Apple Podcasts

 Hole No. 12